New Year’s resolutions and hearing health

 Healthy Hearing survey participants are savvy when it comes to their health, as 93.46 percent indicated good hearing is absolutely important or very important to overall health.

 The truth is, investing in your hearing health can pay dividends in greater overall physical and emotional health, especially for those over the age of 65.
 If you’re a student or still in the workplace, your state vocational rehabilitation program may pay for your hearing aids.
 Veterans can seek help from the Veteran’s Administration.
 Many hearing centers offer low-cost hearing evaluations and payment plans for hearing devices, so there’s no reason to procrastinate.
-Regardless of whether or not you make New Year’s resolutions, resolve to see a hearing healthcare professional near you early in 2018 so you can hear your best all year long.
+Regardless of whether or not you make New Year’s resolutions, resolve to see a hearing healthcare professional near you early in the new year so you can hear your best all year long.